The new and flashy Avid Media Composer is here, and you should get to know it, if film editing and post-production is your thing!

 - Audio Mixer.

 - Audio Ducking.

 - Clip and Track based effects: EQ, Reverb, Dynamics (Compressor, Expander, Gate, De-Esser).

-- The Effects Mode.
+- The Effects Workspace.

 - Adding and customising effects.